yassa9/DLASU24_mission/README.md

 ## Problem I
 #### Problem Statement:

-Finger Angle Prediction from EMG Data
+- Finger Angle Prediction from EMG Data
+- You will find models in `.py`, each with it's own sub-dir in `models` also plots 're in `plots` sub-dir in `EMG` directory.

 #### DNN Model: